SnowyMouse/invader/CONTRIBUTING.md

 You should always test using the latest [Git master branch] build when testing Invader.
 It is not recommended to test even slightly outdated versions of Invader, regardless of if it was a release or not.
-Note that Invader, in its current state, has no concept of a "stable" release, though the tools, themselves, may possibly be more stable than the Halo Editing Kit counterparts.
+Note that Invader, in its current state, has no concept of a "stable" release (i.e. a version you don't need to update for a long period of time), though the tools, themselves, may possibly be more stable than the Halo Editing Kit counterparts (i.e. less error prone).

 # Conventions
 These conventions apply only for contributing to the official Invader